MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-configure-materialized-views.md

 ## Create a materialized view builder

-After the materialized views features is enabled for your account, you'll see a new page in the **Settings** section of the Azure portal for **Materialized Views Builder**.
+After the materialized views feature is enabled for your account, you'll see a new page in the **Settings** section of the Azure portal for **Materialized Views Builder**.
 You must provision a materialized views builder before creating views in your account.
 The builder is responsible for automatically hydrating data in the views and keeping them in sync with source containers.
 Learn more about options for [provisioning the materialized view builder](./materialized-views.md#provisioning-the-materialized-views-builder).

 ### [Azure portal](#tab/azure-portal)